hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 - The only kind of update operation on persistent data is _appending_.
 - What is appended are facts about events that happened to the data model represented by the store; either a new value was assigned to a key or a key was removed.
-- Each record associated with a key makes the previous record associated with the same key stale.
+- Each record associated with a key makes stale the previous record that was associated with that key.
 - Stale records contribute to the amount of _garbage_ present in the persistent storage.
 - Measures are taken to remove garbage from the storage.